winterknife/EVENSTAR/GetCPL/README.md

 - `CPL: 0, 3`
 - `OS: Windows`
 - `Language: C`
-- Sample code that demonstrates the usage of the `SMSW` instruction to fetch the the `Machine Status Word` (bits 0 through 15 of control register `CR0`) and check the processor's `Current Privilege Level (CPL)` if the processor is running in `Protected` mode.
+- Sample code that demonstrates the usage of the `SMSW` instruction to fetch the `Machine Status Word` (bits 0 through 15 of control register `CR0`) and check the processor's `Current Privilege Level (CPL)` if the processor is running in `Protected` mode

 ## Usage
 - There aren't a lot of useful bits in the `MSW`